Tutorial: Writing your First Commodore Component

 script which outputs all of your currently installed versions of the aforementioned software packages.

-The specified version numbers are the minimum required.
-Also, please make sure that both your GitLab and GitHub accounts must have SSH keys configured.
+Please make sure that both your GitLab and GitHub accounts have SSH keys configured. |

 Preparations